Even amid COVID-19, NASA’s Mars 2020 rover is ready for takeoff

 After nine years in development, the Mars 2020 rover, Perseverance, was entering its final four months when the COVID-19 pandemic struck.
 By then, the separate spacecraft sections had arrived at Kennedy Space Center (KSC) in Florida for assembly and testing.
 With diminishing margins for error or delays, teams were suddenly thrust into working from home with family distractions.
 Adding to the pressure was a four-week launch window that, if missed, would push the mission back two years and a half billion dollars.

-“Putting together a spacecraft to Mars and not making a mistake is hard no matter what,” said NASA Deputy Project Manager Matt Wallace.
+“Putting together a spacecraft to Mars and not making a mistake is hard no matter what,” said NASA deputy project manager Matt Wallace.
 “Trying to do it during the middle of a pandemic is a lot harder.
 Everyone told us we could not have come up with a better name than Perseverance.”
 (Wallace and others in this story spoke during or in videos presented at a virtual June press conference.)

 Despite this seismic hurdle, the Mars 2020 rover is on track for a July 30 launch toward its seven-month, 314-million-mile journey to the Red Planet.
-Its two-year mission is to gather samples suggesting past microscopic life for subsequent retrieval and return to Earth, explore the 4 billion-year-old geology of the Jezero Crater landing site, and demonstrate technologies for future robotic and human exploration.
+Its two-year mission is to gather samples suggesting past microscopic life for subsequent retrieval and return to Earth, explore the 4-billion-year-old geology of the Jezero Crater landing site, and demonstrate technologies for future robotic and human exploration.
 The mission has cost $2.4 billion from development through launch, with another $300 million earmarked for operations and surface science.

 “It’s not lost on me that 51 years ago on July 20, Neil Armstrong and Buzz Aldrin were walking on the moon for the first time in history,” said NASA administrator Jim Bridenstine.
 “And during that time, they did the first-ever lunar return mission.
 Here we are with Mars Perseverance, getting ready to do the first Mars return mission.”